-Before we proceed, we remark that there is an intensively-studied research area within communication theory that is concerned with the `change-point detection' or `disorder detection' problem (Page 1954, Shiryaev 1963a, 1963b).
+Before we proceed, we remark that there is an extensively-studied research area within communication theory that is concerned with ``change-point detection'' or ``disorder detection'' (Page 1954, Shiryaev 1963a, 1963b).
 The nature of this problem is as follows.
 One observes a time series with the property that the structure of the series changes at some random time.
-In a situation where this transition is not immediately apparent from observed data the task is to detect whether a `regime change' has occurred, and if so, when it might have occurred.
+In a situation where this transition is not immediately apparent from observed data the task is to detect whether a ``regime change'' has occurred, and if so, when it might have occurred.
 Stated mathematically, a prototype of such a problem is to detect the random time $\tau$ at which a Brownian motion acquires a drift (Karatzas 2003), or to detect the random time $\tau$ at which the jump rate of a Poisson process changes from one to another (Galchuk \& Rozovskii 1971, Davis 1976, Peskir \& Shiryaev 2002).
 In the Brownian context, therefore, the observation is modelled by a process of the form $B_t+\mu(t-\tau) \, {\mathds 1}\{t\geq\tau\}$, which is the same as setting $\sigma=0$ and $F_t=\mu(t-\tau) \, {\mathds 1}\{t\geq\tau\}$ in our information process $\{\eta_t\}$.
-Here ${\mathds 1}$ denotes the indicator function so that ${\mathds 1}\{A\}=1$ if $A$ is true and ${\mathds 1}\{A\}=0$ otherwise.
 Thus, we see that the analysis of fake news introduces a new type of problem in signal detection, where one wishes to detect the unknown signal $X$ in a noisy environment where the structure of the noise switches from one regime to another at a random time.